computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 >>On the necessity of shallow abstract categories to circumvent the prejudices of the researcher.

+Every lifestyle choice is a coping strategy, a means to overcome the basic fact that life is just basic -- and basic to the extent that it could do without us.

+_What we will designate as *advanced basic* is the capability of operating withing the inescabable realm of basic-ness in a way that withstands any temptation to transcend it._

 ```
 Person one: Did you enjoy talking with Taylor?
 They seem interesting.
 Person two: No, they dress well and went to Oberlin but are very boring.
 Taylor is an advanced basic.